jedisct1/libsodium-doc/key_exchange/README.md

-/* Compute two shared keys using the server's public key and the client's secret key. client_rx will be used by the client to receive data from the server, client_tx will by used by the client to send data to the server. */ if (crypto_kx_client_session_keys(client_rx, client_tx,
+/* Compute two shared keys using the server's public key and the client's secret key. client_rx will be used by the client to receive data from the server, client_tx will be used by the client to send data to the server. */ if (crypto_kx_client_session_keys(client_rx, client_tx,
                                   client_pk, client_sk, server_pk) != 0) {
     /* Suspicious server public key, bail out */